IMPIMBA/ogrt/README.md

 preprocess data from the preload library, before persisting it.

 This currently writes JSON information into the './jobs' directory.
+Currently this method of output is _very_ slow (needs to be improved).

 ### signature